 Holiday Lights in Lilacia Park in Lombard

 The holiday lights display in Lilacia Park is put on by the Lombard Park District.
 The display includes light shows, trees decorated with holiday lights, a gingerbread house, and complimentary hot cocoa and cookies for kids who visit Santa on Friday, Saturday, and Sunday nights.
-You can visit the light display December 3 through January 1 from 4:30 to 8 pm, every day of the week.
+You can visit the light display from December 2 through January 1 from 4:30 pm to 10 pm every day of the week.
 It is free to attend, and donations of unused and unwrapped toys are accepted.

 Winter Tree Care Services from Hendricksen Tree Care Throughout Chicagoland